krzentner/language-world/data/gpt-3.5-turbo/chain_py_md/door-lock-1.py.md

 # door-lock: turn the dial on the door
-# def door_lock(robot):
+def door_lock(robot):
     # Steps:
-# 1. Put gripper above the dial
+    #  1. Move gripper to the dial
-# 2. Drop gripper around the dial
+    #  2. Grab and hold the dial
-# 3. Turn the dial to the right to lock the door
+    #  3. Turn the dial to the desired combination
-# 4. Pull the gripper up and drop it to release the dial
+    #  4. Release the dial

-# First, put the gripper above the dial
+    # First, move the gripper to the dial.
-if check("the robot's gripper is not above the dial"):
+    if check("the robot's gripper is not near the dial"): robot.move("gripper to the dial")
-    robot.place("gripper above the dial")

-# Next, drop the gripper around the dial
+    # Once the gripper is near the dial, grab and hold the dial.
-if check("the robot's gripper is not around the dial" and "the robot's gripper is open"):
+    if check("the robot's gripper is near the dial and the robot's gripper is open"): robot.hold("dial")
-    robot.drop("gripper around the dial")

-# Now that the gripper is around the dial, turn it to the right to lock the door
+    # Now that the gripper is holding the dial, turn it to the desired combination.
-if check("the robot's gripper is around the dial"):
-    robot.turn("the dial to the right")
+    if check("the robot's gripper is holding the dial"): robot.turn("the dial to the desired combination")

-# Lastly, pull the gripper up and drop it to release the dial
+    # Finally, release the dial.
-if check("the robot's gripper is around the dial and the dial is turned to the right"):
+    if check("the dial is at the desired combination and the robot's gripper is holding the dial"): robot.release("dial")
-    robot.pull("the gripper up")
-    robot.drop("gripper to release the dial")